prihoada/MultiSeekBar/README.md

 # MultiSeekBar
 2D SeekBar with multiple selectable values.

-Notice: This project is intended as a study material for creating custom view with touch support and not as a fully functional library.
+Notice: This project is intended as a study material for creating custom views with touch support.

-If you would still like to use it, add the following to your build.gradle file.
+To use it in an android project, add the following to your build.gradle file.

 ```gradle
 repositories {